nicolasdanet/Spaghettis_TclTk/README.txt

 < http://msp.ucsd.edu/ >

-Rationale:

-    Make it fast, consistent, and fully embeddable.
+Make it simple, fast, and fully embeddable.

-Disclaimer:

-    This is an (AT YOUR OWN RISK) work-in-progress version.

 Remark:

-    On latest macOS install ActiveTCL 8.6.6 first.
+    On macOS Sierra install ActiveTCL 8.6.6 first.

     < https://www.activestate.com/activetcl/downloads >

+    This is an (AT YOUR OWN RISK) work-in-progress version.

 Build: